Location : London , United Kingdom

 Position: Full time

-Opportunities for Support Workers in Redbridge and Newham
+Opportunities for Support Workers in Redbridge, Newham, Hackney and Lewisham.

-This is a great opportunity to work for an ambitious charity committed to making a difference to the lives of people with learning disabilities and mental health challenges.
+This is a great opportunity to work for an ambitious and progressive charity committed to making a positive difference to the lives of people with learning disabilities, autism and or mental health challenges.

-We are looking for Support Workers who are highly motivated people, willing to go the extra mile to support adults to enjoy an active and fulfilling lifestyle.
+We are looking for Support Workers who are positive, highly motivated, have a good attention to detail and are trustworthy people willing to go the extra mile to support adults to enjoy an active and fulfilling lifestyle.

 Three Cs stands for 'Control and Choice in the Community' for people with learning disabilities, autism and/or mental health challenges.
 We support people to have control over and choice about their lives and to contribute to the community as equal citizens.